Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Acknowledgments

 \section{Acknowledgments}

 The author thanks Thanadej Rattanakornphan for early discussions that helped spark the intuition behind value-space representations of goals and current states.
-The author also thanks ChatGPT (OpenAI) for assistance in improving the clarity of exposition during the writing process.
+The author also thanks ChatGPT (OpenAI), Gemini (Google), and Claude (Anthropic) for assistance in improving the clarity of exposition during the writing process.
 All conceptual development, theoretical constructs, formal definitions, proofs, and interpretations are solely the author’s own, and all mathematical and philosophical content was independently verified by the author.
 Lastly, the author thanks Usawadee Chaiprom for her kindness and being supportive.